xgp/get-off-twilio/README.md

 Everything gets a Router, which can take an MO or MT.

+Provider loads from SPI
+ - can be used to create a ClientApi
+ - can be used to get jaxrs Resources for mo and dlr

 ## How do you run it?

 `java -cp <classpath> com.github.xgp.Hub -c mappings.json -u https://example.com/your-callback-url`